AGLDWG/docs/ToRv2.md

 The Australian Government Linked Data Working Group was established in August 2012 to meet the Linked Data challenges facing the Australian government.
 At the time, Linked Data was a technology seeing new adoption in governments such as that of the UK, the USA and various Eurpoean countries.

-The AGLDWG originally consisted of mainly scientific agencies (bureau of Meteorology, CSIRO, Geoscience Australia etc.) and soem data agencies (the then Department of Communications) and, at one time, the AGLDWG was formally constituted under the Department of Communications.
+The AGLDWG originally consisted of mainly scientific agencies (bureau of Meteorology, CSIRO, Geoscience Australia etc.) and some data agencies (the then Department of Communications) and, at one time, the AGLDWG was formally constituted under the Department of Communications.

-With changing Departmental responsibilities, the AGLDWG ceased to be formally constituted and also became more involved with the Digital Transformation Agency (DTA) which, in about 2017, assumed management of many government Internet domain names, in particular `data.gov.au`.
+From 2013, member organisations of the AGLDWG started using subomains of the Internet domain `data.gov.au` for Linked Data data and systems.

-In 2016, the AGLDWG implemented an _IRI Redirection Service_, that is a system which allows for the use of the `linked.data.gov.au` Internet subdomain for technical Linked Data purposes.
+In 2015, the AGLDWG implemented an _IRI Redirection Service_, which is a system that allows for wide use of the `linked.data.gov.au` Internet subdomain for technical Linked Data purposes.
 This system, which is now a core Australian Government Linked Data infrastruture, continues to operate.

+With changing Departmental responsibilities, the AGLDWG ceased to be formally constituted and also became more involved with the Digital Transformation Agency (DTA) which, in about 2017, assumed management of many government Internet domains, in particular `data.gov.au`.

-The AGLDWG established a Memorandum of Understanding (MoU) in 2018 that called upon the DTA to manage the `linked.data.gov.au` subdomain in accordance with the persistent domain name requirements of good Linked Data on behalf of the other MoU signatories.
+The AGLDWG established a Memorandum of Understanding (MoU) in 2018 that called upon the DTA to manage the `linked.data.gov.au` subdomain in accordance with the persistent Internet domain requirements of good Linked Data on behalf of the other MoU signatories.
 The other signatories were then all members of the AGLDWG and consisted of:

 * Bureau of Meteorology
 * Commonwealth Scientific Industrial Research Organisation